Leaf-love

 Interesting Facts About the Leaf-love

-- 4Despite its small size, the Leaf-love plays a significant role in seed dispersal, aiding forest regeneration.
+- 3The Leaf-love plays a vital role in seed dispersal, aiding in forest regeneration across its range.

 Leaf-love Conservation Status